 On Aug.
 12, 1985, the Toronto Maple Leafs signed free-agent winger Marian Stastny.
 He had spent the previous four seasons playing with his brothers, Peter and Anton, on the Quebec Nordiques.
 Stastny played one season with the Maple Leafs, scoring 23 goals and 53 points in 70 games.
 He spent the following season with HC Sierre in Switzerland before retiring, playing in 16 professional seasons in Europe and the NHL.

-The Red Wings signed defenseman Mike McEwen on Aug.
-12, 1985.
+On that same day, the Red Wings signed defenseman Mike McEwen.
 He spent the previous season with the Capitals and won three Stanley Cups with the New York Islanders between 1981 and 1983.
 The Red Wings were one of three teams McEwen played for during the 1985-86 season.
-After picking up 10 assists in 29 games, the Red Wing traded him to the New York Rangers for defenseman Steve Richmond.
+After picking up 10 assists in 29 games, the Red Wings traded him to the New York Rangers for defenseman Steve Richmond.
 The Rangers dealt him to the Hartford Whalers for winger Bob Crawford just 16 games later.

 Free-agent forward Vladimir Ruzicka signed with the Senators on Aug.
 12, 1993.
 He was just one year removed from leading the Boston Bruins with 39 goals and 75 points during the 1991-92 season.
 He played in just 42 games for the Senators in 1993-94, his last NHL season, and scored five goals and 18 points.

 A total of 24 current and former NHL players were born on this date.
 The first was Fred Lowry, who was born on Aug.
 12, 1902.
 He played 53 NHL games with the Montreal Maroons and Pittsburgh Pirates between 1924 and 1926.
 The most recent Aug.
 12 birthday was Colorado Avalanche forward Vladislav Kamenev, who is turning 25 today.